 Oxygen also lets you customize more of the CSS.
 A huge example is the ability to set your media query breakpoints, something I know folks would love to have in Divi.
 Oxygen also gives you access CSS flexbox settings and access to modifiers like “:after” right in the editor.

-On the other hand, if your non-techy clients want to modify page structure, not just text and images, then the Divi Builder would be easier for them to swallow.
+But in my experience, clients who edit their sites also sometimes want to change the site structure.
+This is where Divi is way easier to use.
 The Divi editor is more intuitive and makes it less likely for your clients to really mess things up.
-I have non-techy clients who’ve embraced Divi and can update their own page structure.
+I have non-techy clients who’ve embraced Divi and can update their own page structure, which is great!

-Having said that, good hosting, optimized images, and smart plugin usage have the biggest impact on load time and can make Divi sites plenty fast too.
+Divi (and other builders like Elementor) have a reputation for being bloated and slow.
+Having said that, good hosting, optimized images, and smart plugin usage can make Divi sites plenty fast too (i.e., load in under a second).
 A well-optimized Divi site on good hosting can be faster than an Oxygen site that is not optimized or on lesser-quality hosting.